 Married Sex | The Wedding Cake Model

 The base tier is working through resentments.
 You won’t want to have sex with your partner if you resent them and it won’t go well if you try.
 Having sex is like a beautiful plant so you must begin by digging out the rocks in the soil before planting the seeds.
 Resentments are rocks in the soil of your relationship.
 They are clogs in your pipes.
 They block intimacy on all levels.
 Therefore, resentments must be tended to and resolved first.
-To heal resentment you'll need conflict resolution skills.
-Also, begin a four times a week routine with your partner to focus on your resentments.
+The reunite tool for conflict resolution is the best method to help you do this.

 The second tier of the cake is friendship.
 This comes second because it’s hard to develop a friendship with your partner if you resent them.
-Nurturing your friendship should be a daily focus but especially during your four times a week routine together, which are your mini-dates of quality time.
-During your four mini marriage dates per week, start doing three things.
-First, cultivate emotional intimacy so you don't start hating your husband.
+Nurturing your friendship should be a daily focus but especially during your two mini-dates per week.
+During your mini-dates, start doing three things.
+First, cultivate emotional intimacy using the head/heart check.
 Second, cultivate affection, such as holding hands and giving hugs.
-And third, do something recreational together, such as hiking, biking, frisbee, and board games to have fun together.
-One of the keys to cultivating positive husband and wife sex is to nurture your connection in the relationship.
+And third, do something recreational together you both would enjoy, such as hiking, biking, frisbee, or board games.
+Here's a great article to learn more about marriage and dating.

 Emotional wooing for high-libido partners and erotic wooing for low-libido partners can sometimes feel inauthentic.
 Don’t push yourself to distress to woo your partner, or else it won’t be sustainable.
 Instead, nudge yourself somewhat out of your comfort zone while starting with the type of wooing that feels most comfortable to you.
 For example, if sending suggestive texts feels too uncomfortable for a low-libido partner, perhaps begin by flashing some of your naked body while changing.
 If giving thoughtful compliments feels too uncomfortable for a high-libido partner, perhaps begin by increasing your affection.
 Your partner wants to be wooed in the top way they experience love.
 For low-libido partners, it’s usually through emotional connection, and for high-libido partners, it’s usually through sexual connection.

 Next is sensual activity.
-Sex therapist Dr. Jenny Skyler at the Intimacy Institute (2015) says most couples completely neglect sensual activity in their marriage.
 Some top ideas for sensual activity can include taking a bath or shower together, cuddling, or sensual massage.
 Whatever activity you choose, I recommend keeping your bathing suits or underwear on because this is not sexual time, it’s sensual.
 If you’re nude, usually the low-libido partner will feel pressure that things better turn sexual and the high-libido partner will probably get frustrated if they don’t.
 Therefore, keeping your undergarments on during this time is a nice visual reminder that this is sensual time, not sexual.

-Sensual activity should be added to your four mini-dates per week, so they would now include emotional intimacy, affection, recreation, and sensual activity.
-Having sensual activity four days a week is advantageous because frequency creates freedom.
-The low-libido partner will feel freedom because they’ll feel less pressure that things need to turn sexual since they’ll be trying sensual time again shortly.
-Likewise, the high-libido partner will feel freedom because they’ll feel less frustrated if things don’t turn sexual since they also know they’ll be trying sensual time again shortly.
+Sensual activity should be added to your two mini-dates per week, so they would now include emotional intimacy, affection, recreation, and sensual activity.
+Having sensual activity two days a week is advantageous because frequency creates freedom.
+The low-libido partner will feel freedom because they’ll feel less pressure that things need to turn sexual since they’ll be trying sensual time again during the next mini-date.
+Likewise, the high-libido partner will feel freedom because they’ll feel less frustrated if things don’t turn sexual since they also know they’ll be trying sensual time again during the next mini-date.

-No one wants to be in a sexless marriage; however, many couples approach the sexual tier incorrectly.
-To do it correctly, once you’ve both been the giver and receiver for sensual time, several things can happen.
+Once you’ve both been the giver and receiver for sensual time, several things can happen.
 First, neither partner feels any sexual arousal and isn’t open to getting aroused, so you stop there.
 Second, the high-libido partner feels arousal but not the low-libido partner.
-When this occurs, the high-libido partner can pleasure themselves manually in front of their partner or in private, or the low-libido partner can pleasure them, manually or orally, depending on what they feel most comfortable with.
-Third, both partners either feel arousal or are open to getting aroused, so they move into the top sexual tier.
+When this occurs, the high-libido partner can pleasure themselves manually in private if they choose to.
+Third, both partners either feel arousal or are open to getting aroused, so you move into the top sexual tier.
 Once you’re in the sexual tier, there are options that cater to the low-libido partner.
-Sometimes the low-libido partner may only be open to making out, so that’s what you do.
-Other times they may only be open to everything above the waist, so that’s what you do.
-Other times they may only be open to manual or oral stimulation below the waist, so that’s what you do.
-Other nights they may be open to everything including intercourse, so that’s what you do.
+Sometimes the low-libido partner may only be open to everything above the waist, so that’s what you do.
+Other times they may only be open to everything manual below the waist, so that’s what you do.
+Other times they may be open to everything oral below the waist, so that’s what you do.
+Other times they may be open to everything including intercourse, so that’s what you do.

-For heterosexual couples, once they’ve been married for several years, sexual activity often digresses to intercourse or nothing at all.
-For low-libido partners, they often aren’t up for intercourse so that leads to nothing.
-Instead, sexual activity needs to be approached like a buffet where you can pick and choose different items (salad, appetizer, drinks, etc.), instead of viewing intercourse as the only option.
+Once couples have been married for several years, sexual activity often digresses to intercourse or nothing at all.
+For low-libido partners, they often aren’t up for intercourse so that leads to nothing at all.
+Instead, sexual activity needs to be approached like a buffet where you can pick and choose different items (above the waist, manual below the waist, oral below the waist, intercourse), instead of viewing intercourse as the only option.
 All too often, low-libido partners lose their voice and feel they must have intercourse out of marital duty, which turns into obligation sex.
 When obligation sex becomes the norm, the lower-libido partner feels resentment, and their libido drops even lower and the high-libido partner feels dissatisfied because they are getting their partner’s body but not their soul.
 Therefore, the sexual tier is designed to erase obligation sex by bringing voice and choice back to the low-libido partner, so whatever sexual activity they choose to engage in they are doing so with full consent.
 This approach also helps high-libido partners because it increases frequency of some type of sexual activity and it ensures their partner is fully engaged during it.
-Being mindful of the benefits of varying up your sex positions also is important.

 So there you have it, the wedding cake model to married sex.
 Start by resolving resentments, then build your friendship, then add wooing and sensual activity, then add sexual contact.